Pilcrow182/dustworld/mods/__indev/helicopter/README.txt

-Minetest 0.4.7 mod: Simple helicopter
+Minetest 0.5.0 mod: Lag-free helicopter
 =======================
-by Pavel_S
+by Pilcrow (textures and models by Pavel_S)

 License of source code:
 -----------------------